 |Master System (Model 1) / Mark III

-The original Sega Master System was manufactured by Tonka.
-It was known as the Mark III in Japan (see picture of Mark III).
+The original Sega Master System was originally distributed in North America by Tonka before being brought in-house at Sega.
+The system was known as the Mark III in Japan (see picture of Mark III).
 The original Master System and the Mark III included a card reader.
 The cards being slightly smaller than credit cards held less data than a cartridge, often lacking an ending to the games, there were very few card games.

 |Master System II